Monoclonal immunoglobulinS in serum and urine

 Immunofixation is a technique which uses electrophoresis and immunodiffusion, and is more sensitive than electrophoresis.
 Limit of detection: about 10 mg/dL.

+PEP should be done in serum, not plasma, because plasma contains fibrinogen, which appears as a discrete band between the beta and the gamma fractions.
 Serum protein electrophoresis (SPEP) shows the M protein as a peak in the gamma or terminal beta regions.
 Monoclonal peaks in the alpha or initial beta regions are not due to paraproteins, but to reactant proteins.
 SPEP can miss the M protein spike if it is very small: limit of detection is about 100 mg/dL.

 SPEP is only a screening test; in order to establish the diagnosis of monoclonal gammopathy, an IEP must be done.
 IEP not only distinguishes polyclonal and monoclonal increases in gammaglobulins, but it also determines the heavy-chain class and the light-chain type of the produced immunoglobulin.